Junktown by Ralph Bakshi

 Fritz the Cat

-Now that he had his own cartoon studio, Bakshi originally thought about an animated feature about his personal background.
+Bakshi originally considered an animated feature about his personal background.
 The picture would be strictly marketed towards adults.
 However, producer Steve Krantz suggested adapting something with name recognition.
 Bakshi was familiar with the underground comix movement and Robert Crumb's fame within that scene.
 He approached Crumb to discuss a film version of his best-known series 'Fritz the Cat'.
 The comics revolved around a lewd cat who was only interested in sex and taking drugs.
 These were the mature themes Bakshi wanted to explore in animation.
-Unfortunately Crumb was reluctant and eventually backed down.
+Unfortunately, Crumb was reluctant and eventually backed down.
 His only creative suggestion was that Bakshi should voice Fritz himself.
 But in the end, Bakshi only voiced one character: the dopey-sounding pig policeman.
 Without Crumb's name on the contract, the project seemed stranded.
 But his wife Dana eventually signed the document in his name.
 Sources differ whether she did it behind his back - because they needed the money - or whether Crumb merely let her do it, so he could escape personal responsibility.
 Either way, he always maintained he was too young and gullible at the time to simply refuse Bakshi's proposal.

 Film posters for 'Fritz the Cat' and 'Wizards'.